 Circle Line Sightseeing Cruises

-Choose from five different cruise options and enjoy a view of New York from the water.
+Choose either a regularly scheduled Landmark Cruise or a Liberty Cruise and enjoy New York City from the water.
 Soak up some spectacular views of the Brooklyn Bridge, the Statue of Liberty, One World Trade Center, and the rest of NYC’s iconic skyline.
-Tours include a professional guide and a fully stocked cafe.
+Tours include a professional guide.

 9/11 Memorial & Museum

 Few events in recent history have shaken the world like those of September 11th, 2001.
 Learn more about the history of the events, the personal struggles of loss, and the impact these attacks had on the world when you visit the 9/11 Memorial & Museum.
 You can also stop by the twin reflecting pools and pay your respects to the victims of the attack while reading the nearly 3,000 names inscribed on the memorial.